 Some applications require multiple connections, such as Internet gaming, video conferencing, Internet telephony, VPNs, and others.
 These applications have difficulties working through NAT (Network Address Translation).
 If you need to run applications that require multiple connections, specify the port normally associated with an application in the Trigger Port field, select the protocol type as TCP (Transmission Control Protocol, UDP (User Datagram Protocol), or both, then enter the public ports associated with the trigger port to open them for inbound traffic.

 This article tell you how to use the special applications feature on D-Link routers,DI-624 as an example.

 The Trigger port is an outgoing port (from LAN to WAN) that the application will send out.

-Step 1: Open a web browser such as Internet Explorer and enter the IP address of your router (192.168.0.1).
-Enter username (admin) and your password (leave blank).
+Step 1: Open your web browser and enter the IP address of your router (192.168.0.1).